 Malak Moa’mar Fadel Shamaly is 6 years old.
 Getting an education has always been important in her family.

-can change that for good.
 Your donation will ensure AMWT can carry offering free eye-care to some of the poorest communities in the developing world.
 Please give today, to ensure more children like Malak get the chance to see.